Skip to content

 Kanun supports installable plugins so framework-specific or optional validation behavior can live outside the core package.

-This keeps the base validator small while allowing packages such as @kanun-hq/plugin-file to add new rules, messages, and runtime helpers.
+This keeps the base validator small while allowing packages to add new rules, messages, type inference, output transformations, request-context helpers, and framework adapters.

 Install the core package and the plugin you need: